spr-networks/spr-sample-plugin/README.md

 # SPR custom plugin with ui template

-* code for sample backend api, also serve web ui
+This is a sample plugin for spr, including:
+* basic api
-* frontend code in frontend dir
+* frontend for the api
+* build for docker-compose and Dockerfile

 # Build